xiaopv/xiaopv.github.io/_teaching/2023-spring-mat201-uas.md

 ## Homework

  * Jan.
+31, 2023
+   * Complete Activity 1.4.3.
+If you get stuck for Parts (e) and (f), you can skip those two parts for now.
+   * Continue to work on Week 3 Asssignment in WileyPLUS.
+You should expect to complete that assignment before Friday's quiz.
+   * Watch this [video](https://youtu.be/MyvSWhNC_dk) on derivative of a function as a review.
+   * You will get 4 questions on Quiz 3 on Friday, addressing Goal 1, 2, 3, 4.
+We will discuss the materials for Goal 4 on Wednesday and Thursday.

+ * Jan.
 30, 2023
    * Complete Activity 1.3.3 and Preview Activity 1.4.1.
    * Start to work on Week 3 Assignment in WileyPLUS.